How Should A Bike Helmet Fit [Better Guideline]

 Retention System

 The dial-adjust fitting system is located in the back of most helmets.
-This system lets you fine-tune the fit of the helmet to ensure it remains secure and comfortable.
+This system lets you fine-tune the helmet’s fit to ensure it remains secure and comfortable.

 Getting the Fit Right

 Understanding how the various components of a helmet function is essential.
-Follow this step-by-step procedure to ensure you’re getting the most from your parts and ensure the accurate shape.
+Follow this step-by-step procedure to ensure you get the most from your parts and ensure the accurate shape.

 Measuring Your Head

 Use a tape measure to measure the circumference of your head.
-Place the tape measure approximately 1 inch higher than your eyebrows, which are the widest part of your face.
-Take note of the measurement, and select an appropriate-sized helmet because most companies include an appropriate-size chart.
+Place the tape measure approximately 1 inch above your eyebrows, at the widest part of your face.
+Take note of the measurement and select an appropriately sized helmet, as most companies include a size chart for reference.

 Positioning the Helmet